-At Child Maintenance Options, we provide impartial information and support to help both parents make informed choices about child maintenance.
+At Child Maintenance Options, we provide free impartial information and support to help all parents make informed choices about child maintenance.

-The fact that we're impartial means we are here to help both parents and we aren't biased towards any one way of arranging child maintenance.
+The fact that we're impartial means we are here to help both parents, or anyone else with an interest in child maintenance and we aren't biased towards any one way of arranging child maintenance.

 We're here to help you: